SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

       </DataBases>
       ```

-   - Settings with Proxy, **requires DataMiner 10.4.5 [CU0] or higher** (fill in the required fields, leave blank or remove if they do not apply):
+   - For setups **with proxy** (this **requires DataMiner 10.4.5 or higher**), use the following configuration, filling in the required fields, or leaving them blank or removing them if they do not apply:

       ```xml
       <?xml version="1.0"?>